-Rachel co-founded Chocolate Films in 2001 and has produced and directed many of its films.
-She is a creative director of 1000 Londoners, a member of Film London’s Film Hub Panel and a Fellow of the RSA.
-She recently won 'Women in Social Enterprise' at the UK Social Enterprise Awards 2018.
+Rachel co-founded Chocolate Films in 2001 and is a creative director of 1000 Londoners.
+Rachel is a Trustee of the National Portrait Gallery, UK Council member of the Creative Industries Federation, member of Film London’s Film Hub Panel, Leadership Fellow of St George’s House (Windsor) and Fellow of the RSA.
+She recently won ‘Community Person of the Year’ at the Visionary Honours Awards and 'Women in Social Enterprise' at the UK Social Enterprise Awards.

 Mark co-founded Chocolate Films in 2001 and has produced and directed many of its films.
 Mark is a Fellow of the RSA and a creative director of 1000 Londoners.
 Mark held a talk at TedX about capturing London on film through 1000 Londoners.